 During season three, Ken Marino from The State made an appearance.
 He's best known for his character Louie, The Guy Who Says His Catch Phrase Over and Over Again.
 After successfully cock-blocking him, Hank tells him to make a cup of tea and "dip his balls in it".

-Possibly invoked whenever Duchovny himself checked himself into sex rehab during the filming of season 2.
+Possibly invoked when Duchovny himself checked into sex rehab during the filming of season 2.

 In the Season 6 opener, Hank tells Karen that she looks "like a Sascha or a Pascha, definitely an -ascha."
 Karen is played by actress Natascha McElhone.